vidushisinha8/mouse/README.md

 hand gestures = mouse?

 Navigate using you Index Finger,
-Click using Index Finger and Thumb like 🤏🏻,
-Double Click using Middle Finger and Thumb likewise!
+Left Click using Index Finger and Thumb like such 🤏🏻, Right Click using Index Finger and Middle Finger like 🤞🏻, Double Click using Middle Finger and Thumb likewise!